patrickhaley/gam-docker/README.md

    sudo nano /usr/local/bin/gam
    ```

-2. Add the code from the [gam](gam) file in the root of this direcotry to the file.
+2. Add the code from the [gam](gam) file in the root of this directory to the file.

 3. Update the `DOCKER_COMPOSE_PATH` in the script to point to the directory containing your `docker-compose.yml` file.